mdesai005/SE-SaaS/articles/solution-engineering-SaaS/README.md

 * Identify business requirements and map them to the Oracle Cloud ERP functionality
 * Identify functionality gaps and develop solutions to them
 * Configure the applications and document application set-ups
-* Creating new industry-focused solution innovations
+* Creating new public sector industry focused solution innovations
 * Ability to work under tight deadlines - our projects can be 2-6-week bursts and most of them are directly driven by our customers' desire to see some capability in Oracle Cloud.
 * Desire to collaborate and innovate to create solutions.